Animal Crossing: New Horizons: Sales

-Animal Crossing New Horizons sold over 1.88 million physical copies at launch in Japan, breaking the record held by Pokémon Sword and Shield for biggest Switch game debut in the region.
+Animal Crossing: New Horizons sold over 1.88 million physical copies at launch in Japan, breaking the record held by Pokémon Sword and Shield for biggest Switch game debut in the region.
 The game sold 720,791 physical copies in its second week in Japan, selling more than Animal Crossing: New Leaf did in its first week.
 As of 26 April 2020, the game has sold 3,895,159 physical copies in Japan.
 In North America, it was the best-selling game of March 2020, becoming the second-bestselling game of 2020 and surpassing the lifetime sales of all previous Animal Crossing games.
-New Horizons generated the third highest known launch month sales of any Nintendo-published game (since The NPD Group began tracking video game sales from 1995), after Super Smash Bros.
+New Horizons generated the third highest known launch month sales of any Nintendo-published game (since The NPD Group began tracking video game sales in 1995), after Super Smash Bros.
 Ultimate (2018) and Super Smash Bros.
 Brawl (2008).
 In the United Kingdom, the physical launch sales were roughly quadrupled than those of New Leaf, making it the biggest Switch game launch in the region.
 It also sold triple the units of the second-bestselling game, new entry Doom Eternal.
 In Germany, New Horizons sold more than 200,000 copies after a few days of release, for which it has been certified with a Platinum Sales Award by German trade association GAME.

 Nielsen division SuperData Research estimates that New Horizons sold five million digital copies worldwide in March 2020, setting a new digital sales record by selling more digital units in a single calendar month than any other console game in history.
 It surpassed the previous record set by Call of Duty: Black Ops 4 (2018).
 Nintendo reported that 11.77 million units were sold within 12 days by March 31, 2020, and a total of 13.41 million units after six weeks on the market, making it "the best start ever for a Nintendo Switch title" by the end of its 2019 fiscal year, as well as one of the best-selling games on the console and the best-selling game of the Animal Crossing series.
 It later sold 22.4 million units worldwide after three months by June 2020 and 26.04 million units after six months by September 2020.